 When a trucker’s aggressive driving causes an accident, it is the trucker and his employer who should be held responsible.

 The personal injury attorneys of Herrman & Herrman, P.L.L.C., can help you obtain justice if you have been involved in a truck accident caused by an aggressive truck driver.
-Our attorneys have decades of combined experience representing truck accident victims in South Texas.
+Our attorneys have decades of combined experience representing truck accident victims in Texas.
 We can help you obtain compensation for your injuries and other losses when a negligent or reckless trucker is at fault.

 What is Aggressive Truck Driving in Houston?